 The High Peaks are popular for a lot of reasons — they’re rugged, they’re challenging, and above everything else, they’re beautiful — but with the rising popularity of hiking, many of our taller mountains can be downright crowded, especially in the summer.
 The solution to your crowded-summit woes lies just down the road from downtown Saranac Lake, where hikers will find the gateway to the Western High Peaks, four mountains higher than 4,000 feet that will test the legs and lungs on even the most experienced hiker.
-These trails are unmarked and unmaintained, so there are no log bridges or stone staircases; instead, expect to encounter fallen trees, muddy inclines, and rock scrambles.
-The journey will be difficult, but the view is worth it, and once you’ve emerged from the forest like a conquering hero you can head into Saranac Lake for the hippest downtown this side of the Rockies!
+These trails are unmarked and unmaintained.
+Expect to encounter fallen trees, muddy inclines, and rock scrambles.
+The journey will be difficult, but the views are worth it, and once you’ve emerged from the wilderness you can head into Saranac Lake for the hippest downtown this side of the Rockies!

 Since getting to the base of the Western High Peaks requires a fairly long walk in of about 5 miles, many people tackle these peaks over two days, staying at one of four lean-tos that are near the herd paths leading to the peaks.
 By spending the night, hikers can summit the three mountains in the Seward Range (Seward, Donaldson, and Emmons) in one day and then do Seymour Mountain on its own.